Manage your Astra enterprise

 At the enterprise scope, you can’t do the following

 • Manage organizations that are outside your enterprise, even if you are the Organization Administrator for that organization.
-This includes your default (personal) organization.
-If you need to manage an organization that is outside your enterprise, you must first switch to that organization.

 1. In the Astra Portal header, click Settings.

-Get your enterprise ID
+Get the enterprise ID

 1. In the Astra Portal header, click Settings.